Laurie Matthews

-Laurence Charles Matthews (born 1956), founded Caretakers Cottage a youth homelessness service in Sydney, Australia and currently serves as CEO.
-Laurie was also a founding member Yfoundations, a peak body organisation for youth homelessness in New South Wales. and has served on the Yfoundations board for a number of years between 1989 and 2011.
+Laurence Charles Matthews (born 1956), is a housing rights activist who founded Caretakers Cottage a youth homelessness service in Sydney, Australia and is its CEO.
+Laurie was also a founding member Yfoundations, a peak body organisation for youth homelessness in New South Wales. and has been on the Yfoundations board for a number of years between 1989 and 2011.

-Laurie also serves on the board of Southern Youth and Family Services, a homelessness service based in Wollongong, New South Wales.
+Laurie is on the board of Southern Youth and Family Services, a homelessness service based in Wollongong, New South Wales.